-The first to mention this fruit was Homer in his epic masterpiece the Odyssey, calling it one of the “gifts of the Gods” in the royal garden of Alcinoo, king of the Phaeacians.
+The first to mention this fruit was Homer’s epic masterpiece, the Odyssey, calling it one of the “gifts of the Gods” in the royal garden of Alcinoo, king of the Phaeacians.
 This would be enough to make it clear how ancient the origin of the pear tree is.
 This fruit was in fact known about 3000 years ago in Asia and Europe, particularly in China and on the African shores of the Mediterranean Sea.

 The pear tree was also spoken of in Greece; in addition to Homer, Theophrastus, recognized as the greatest botanist of antiquity, reported the existence of many varieties of pear trees, both cultivated and wild, in his work Historia Plantarum.
 In Roman times, however, Marco Porcio Cato in his treatise De Agri Cultura, the first work was written in prose in Latin literature, described six methods for cultivating the pear tree.